-In response to the U.S. Environmental Protection Agency’s (EPA) proposal to roll back the New Source Performance Standards that curb emissions of methane and volatile organic compounds from new, modified and reconstructed sources in the oil and gas industry, American Lung Association National President and CEO Harold P. Wimmer issued the following statement:
+In response to the U.S. Environmental Protection Agency’s (EPA) proposed reconsideration of the New Source Performance Standards that curb emissions of methane and volatile organic compounds from additional new, modified and reconstructed sources in the oil and gas industry, American Lung Association National President and CEO Harold P. Wimmer issued the following statement:

 About the American Lung Association

 The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy and research.
 The work of the American Lung Association is focused on four strategic imperatives: to defeat lung cancer; to champion clean air for all; to improve the quality of life for those with lung disease and their families; and to create a tobacco-free future.
 For more information about the American Lung Association, a holder of the coveted 4-star rating from Charity Navigator and a Gold-Level GuideStar Member, or to support the work it does, call 1-800-LUNGUSA (1-800-586-4872) or visit: Lung.org.